Kjax73/SCrape/README.md

 # Features
 Will join all raffles as quickly as your internet/computer will allow.
 Automatically detects and alerts of captchas(Windows only for alert sound).
-Relatively undetectable(untested lol, but i haven't been banned yet).
+Relatively undetectable(untested lol, but I haven't been banned yet).

 # Requirements
 Chrome.